 Any person 18 years or older can make an advance directive.
 If you already have an advance directive, please let your primary care provider know.
-If you want information about how to put your instructions in writing, call Member Services at 866-959-2555.
+If you want information about how to put your instructions in writing, call Member Services at 866-959-2555 or talk to your Service Coordinator.